jpolack/go-broom/README.md

     - [x] bfunc.Args - map a bslice to function args
 - [ ] async version of some functions like bslice.EachAsync
 - [ ] support the types like string,int,float where possible

+## Contributions and more
+- Please let me know about featurewishes!
+- Contributors are welcome!
+- I am not that used to Open Source Development so please let me know where I can improve :shit: